Alan Wake: Gameplay

 Alan Wake is described by Remedy as "the mind of a psychological thriller" and "the body of a cinematic action game" put together.
 In interviews, the game's creators hold that the game does not belong squarely in the survival horror video-game genre.
 The game is primarily set in the fictional idyllic small town of Bright Falls, Washington.
 The main gameplay happens in various areas of Bright Falls—such as the forest, a national park, or a farm—during the night time; these are punctuated by calmer, non-combative sequences set during the day.

 The player controls the eponymous protagonist Alan Wake, a well-known novelist who is going through writer's block.
 In the game, a "darkness" is taking over humans, animals, and objects.
 These enemies, dubbed the "Taken", are murderous shadows that attack Wake, wielding weapons of their own, ranging from mallets and knives to shovels and chainsaws.
-They vary by speed, size and the amount of damage they can take, and some can teleport between short distances.
+They vary by speed, size and the amount of damage they can take, and some can teleport short distances.
 Besides the Taken, the player must combat flocks of possessed ravens and animated objects.
 When enemies are close, Alan can perform a slow-motion cinematic dodge maneuver.

 The Taken are protected by a shield of darkness, initially rendering them impervious to attack; they can only be injured with a firearm after exposure to light, which burns the darkness away.
 This puts significant emphasis on flashlights in conjunction with conventional weapons, such as a revolver or shotgun.
 Flashlight beams act as a reticle.
 The handheld lights Wake can carry can be boosted, which destroys the darkness faster, but also reduces the light's battery level.
 Besides the conventional shooter gameplay need for reloading ammunition, the player must also insert fresh batteries into the flashlight when they run out, or wait for it to recharge slowly.
 The strength of the darkness protecting an enemy can vary among the Taken.
 The amount of darkness "shield" remaining on an enemy is represented by a corona of light that appears when aiming at an enemy.
 Instead of traditional health bars, this shield is represented by a circle that decreases in diameter as it weakens.
 A stronger darkness may recharge after exposure to light over time.
 When a Taken is finally destroyed, it disappears.